Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Outer band solution

 We next consider the case when the density profile forms a horizontal band that avoids passing through the slit, which is constant for $|y| > h/2$ and decays for $|y| \leq h/2$, see Fig.~\ref{figansatze} (c), where this regime is illustrated for $\ell \ll h$.
 As in the previous case, the current is taken to be proportional to the density.
 For simplicity, we again assume an exponential decay:

-where prefactor of the middle term has be chosen so as to ensure continuity.
-In order to determine $C$ we need to normalize the integral of the density over the square region $\Lambda$ and equate it to $\rho_0$:
+where the prefactor of the middle term has been chosen so as to ensure continuity.
+In order to determine $C$, we need to normalize the integral of the density over the square region $\Lambda$ and equate it to $\rho_0$: